-Barbara Nerness is a second year Masters student at the Center for Computer Research in Music and Acoustics (CCRMA), Stanford University, currently working at the intersection of sound, space, and mind.
+Barbara Nerness is a PhD student at the Center for Computer Research in Music and Acoustics (CCRMA), Stanford University, currently working at the intersection of sound, space, and mind.
 She is interested in technological subversion, telling stories through immersive audiovisual performance, and auditory neuroscience.

 Patricia Robinson mixes digital design and visual experiences to create work around art, music, technology, and social change.
 Influenced by New Media and Communication Design, Patricia aims to explore the ways computational and natural forms change perception and simplify environments.
 Her practices balances expressiveness and functionality via data visualization, electronics, graphic design, interaction design, performance, and programming.

 Julie Zhu is a composer, artist, and carillonneur.
-Her work is visual and aural--from artist books to sculptures and installations, sound walks to chamber music--operating on an expansive definition of score, striving for the expressive absurd.
+Her work is visual and aural--from artist books to sculptures and installations, sound walks to chamber music--operating on an expansive definition of score, striving for a new conceptual sincerity.

 Date: May 10, 2019 (Fri)